 Olympic plates, dumbbells, bumper plates, kettlebells, adjustable dumbbells, standard plates, rubber coated…

-Back in the “good old days” as Jeff likes to say, there was only Iron.
-Now, of course, there’s lots of different training styles and weight to match.
-We’ve got it all, so no matter if you’re a cross-fitter or a kettlebell-swinger or an iron-deadlifter, we’ve got you covered.
+There’s lots of different training styles and therefore styles of weight to match.
+We’ve got it all, so no matter if you’re a cross-fitter or a kettlebell-swinger or a competition powerlifter, we’ve got you covered.

 Kettlebells are great workouts and often under appreciated.
 Since they’re a little less traditional, we’re happy to help you learn about some of the exercises you can do, like a Turkish Getup (which has an awesome name, by the way).